cdwv/cronos-database-dumper/README.md

 Description
 ------------
-This bundle adds to your crontab task which will create mysql dumps on regular basis.
+This bundle populates your crontab with tasks that will backup your databases using mysqldump.

 Requirements
 ------------
-In the end everything goes into `mysqldump` command which means you need to have at least `mysql-client` package installed on your server.
+Backups are created using the `mysqldump` command which means you need to have at least `mysql-client` package installed on your server.

 ```